How to Heat Treat Bohler K460 (O1) Tool Steel

 • A medium-speed oil is recommended (due to the high hardenability) until the part is black.

-• Aluminum plates can be used afterward to minimize any warping.
+• Aluminium plates can be used afterwards (<300°C) to minimize any warping.

 Cold / Cryogenic Treatment: